-When the device is not in operation and CS# is high, it is put in standby mode.
+When the device is not in operation and CS# is high, it remains in standby mode.

-The MX25V5126F utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.
+The MX25V1006F utilizes Macronix's proprietary memory cell, which reliably stores memory contents even after 100,000 program and erase cycles.

 3. PIN CONFIGURATIONS